-Learn about this dedicated faculty member's teaching philosophy at
+Learn about this dedicated faculty member's teaching philosophy at http://bit.ly/17YlPp6.

-Assistant Professor Suha Saleh, director of the Program in Health Sciences–Pre-Clinical, recently shared her thoughts on what it's like to teach students who use electronic devices in the classroom in an article written by Emon Reiser for the Central Florida Future.
+Assistant Professor Suha Saleh, director of the Health Sciences Pre-Clinical program, recently shared her thoughts on what it's like to teach students who use electronic devices in the classroom in an article written by Emon Reiser for the Central Florida Future.
 Read the article